codemoran/node-smtp-protocol/README.markdown

 smtp-protocol
 =============

-Implements the smtp protocol abstractly without doing any I/O.
+Implements the smtp protocol for clients and servers.